pangeo-data/climpred/docs/source/comparisons.rst

 Perfect Model Ensembles
 #######################

-In :py:class:`~climpred.classes.PerfectModelEnsemble`, there are many more ways of verifying forecasts.
+In :py:class:`.PerfectModelEnsemble`, there are many more ways of verifying forecasts.
 [Seferian2018]_ uses a comparison of all ensemble members against the control run (``comparison="m2c"``) and all ensemble members against all other ensemble members (``comparison="m2m"``).
 Furthermore, the ensemble mean forecast can